-Another staggering number painting a picture of how much time a driver spends on the road in just one year.
+This is another staggering example of truck driver stats that you need to know.
+Miles logged paints a picture of how much time a driver spends on the road in just one year.
 Being behind the wheel for such a long time has implications for driver lifestyle and health.

 Investing in cabin amenities for drivers will go a long way in appealing to their needs in the truck itself.

 While not everything can be done behind the wheel, employers can make sure drivers are comfortable with the latest amenities such as ergonomic seating and satellite radio.

 5. The average yearly earnings by a driver is $41,000.